Charlie Gainor

-Charles Edward Gainor (November 22, 1916 – September 10, 1996) was an American professional football defensive end who played for the Chicago Cardinals of the National Football League (NFL) for one season in 1939.
+Charles Edward Gainor (November 22, 1916 – September 10, 1996) was an American professional football player who was a defensive end for the Chicago Cardinals of the National Football League (NFL) for one season in 1939.
 He also played for the St. Louis Gunners of the American Football League (AFL) and the Wilmington Clippers of the American Association (AA).
-He played college football for North Dakota and he was drafted by the Philadelphia Eagles in the eighteenth round of the 1939 NFL draft.
+He played college football for the North Dakota Fighting Hawks and he was selected by the Philadelphia Eagles in the eighteenth round of the 1939 NFL draft.
 Gainor was inducted into the University of North Dakota Athletics Hall of Fame in 1978.